Bellevue 2044 - Housing

 Robinswood

-by slocan, over 1 year ago
+by slocan, about 2 years ago

 I grew up in Robinswood.
 My parents bought a 3 bedroom, 1 1/2 bathrooms, double garage for $15,000 in 1955.
 It was to be my parents starter home but they ended up living there until the end.
 I lived with my mother for 12 years, as she declined and died in her home December 2012.
 It became my adult home too.
 I love Robinswood Park and walking around Phantom Lake, almost daily.
 I've been dismayed to watch new people move in and cut down the beautiful Douglas Fir trees.
 Bellevue really needs stricter tree cutting laws.
 My mother left the...
 Continue reading